-Welcome to our blog post about the New Synagogue located in Berlin, Germany.
-In this article, we will explore the
+Hello and welcome to our latest blog post dedicated to the New Synagogue situated in Berlin Germany.
+In this article I will discuss the

 Synagogue.